Erie Canal: Barge Canal

-In 1903 the New York State legislature authorized construction of the New York State Barge Canal as the "Improvement of the Erie, the Oswego, the Champlain, and the Cayuga and Seneca Canals".
+In a November 3, 1903 referendum, a majority of New Yorkers authorized an expansion of the canal at a cost of $101,000,000.

-In 1905, construction of the Barge Canal began, which was completed in 1918, at a cost of $96.7 million.
+In 1905, construction of the New York State Barge Canal began, which was completed in 1918, at a cost of $96.7 million.

 This new canal replaced much of the original route, leaving many abandoned sections (most notably between Syracuse and Rome).
 New digging and flood control technologies allowed engineers to canalize rivers that the original canal had sought to avoid, such as the Mohawk, Seneca, and Clyde rivers, and Oneida Lake.
 In sections that did not consist of canalized rivers (particularly between Rochester and Buffalo), the original Erie Canal channel was enlarged to 120 ft wide and 12 ft deep.
 The expansion allowed barges up to 2000 ST to use the Canal.
-This expensive project was politically unpopular in parts of the state not served by the canal, and failed to save it from becoming obsolete for commercial shipping.
+The new Barge Canal required boats to be propelled by tugs or other mechanical means, as there was no longer a towpath along the system for animal power to tow barges.
+This expensive expansion project was politically unpopular in parts of the state not served by the canal.
+Following the opening of the barge canal, there was a resurgence in use for some industries and commercial shipping along the system peaked in 1951.